Minecraft fans can explore, build and create their own world across Northern Ireland.

 |Peace Bridge/River Foyle||X||4900||Y||50||Z||7263|

-Coordinates will take you to the real world location of the area listed.
-Built structures are not visible on the map only terrain features.
+Coordinates take you to the real world location of the area listed.
+You can see terrains on the map, but not buildings.

 How LPS made the map